 Exploring the world with my family is a way for us to celebrate diversity.
-We are a Canadian, Chinese, West Indian family with our own unique traditions and celebrations and travel is one way the kids learn about the differences and similarities between cultures.
+We are a Canadian, Chinese, West Indian family with unique traditions and celebrations.
+Travel is one way our kids learn about the differences and similarities between cultures and people.

 When we meet other families during our trips, we ask them about their favourite dishes, what they enjoy doing outside of work/school, how they celebrate certain holidays and how to say common phrases in their native language.